ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Column or Row Names**

 Provide unique Column or Row Names that convey basic information about the contents of each column or row.
-Use only letters, numbers, hyphens, and underscores "\_".
+Use only letters, numbers, hyphens, and underscores.
 Do not include spaces and recommend not using CamelCase.
 Do not start with an underscore or hyphen and recommend not starting with a number.

 Descriptions of the information found in each column or row should be reported and defined in the CSV Data Dictionary (CSV_dd.csv).